samuelpath/cohere-blog-broken-links-check/README.md

 A challenge is that it is using infinite scrolling, so the scraper doesn't have access to the articles not initially loaded.
 By checking the network devtools tab and scrolling, we see that as we scroll, we are calling subsequent pages like this: https://txt.cohere.com/page/2/ until we get to the initial blog post.

-There are currently 7 pages, but we can use an infinite loop that increments the page number and break once we reach a 404.
+There are currently 7 pages, but we can use an infinite loop that increments the page number and breaks once we reach a 404.
 So this script will keep working as more pages are added.

 Then, for each page we extract all the blog posts (we take all relative links starting with `/` and exclude links starting with `/tag` and `/author` since these are not blog posts).